DEV3L/ephraim-designs/ephraim-designs/docs/index.md

 <img src="images/home/portfolio-highlights.png" alt="Portfolio Highlights" style="display: block; margin: auto; width: 80%; max-width: 600px;">

-Discover the diversity and depth of our creations:
+Dive into the eclectic artistry of Ephraim Designs:

-- 🎨 **Murals**: Transforming walls into living stories for homes, businesses, and public spaces.
+- 🎨 **Murals**: From faith-inspired public art to playful and vibrant community walls.
-- 🖼️ **Canvas Paintings**: Tailored artwork that reflects your style and values.
+- 🖼️ **Canvas Art**: Thought-provoking abstracts, nature-inspired collections, and custom commissions that capture the imagination.
-- 🎭 **Live Art Events**: Witness creativity unfold in real time at public and private gatherings.
+- 🎭 **Live Art Events**: Witness the magic of art coming to life at festivals, churches, and private gatherings.
-- 🤝 **Community Projects**: Strengthening bonds through collaborative and inspiring art.
+- 🌟 **Collaborations**: Building connections through shared creativity.

-Visit our [Portfolio](portfolio/murals.md) to explore more of our work.
+Visit our [Portfolio](portfolio/murals.md) for a closer look.

 ---